Oracle Java Case Study

 Phase 2: Java Deployment Optimisation — Reducing the Compliance Surface

-With Oracle's data errors corrected, the second phase focused on actively reducing World Kinect's Java compliance surface — removing Oracle Java where it wasn't needed and consolidating essential Java usage onto fewer, properly governed systems.
+With Oracle's data errors corrected, the second phase focused on actively reducing World Kinect's Java compliance surface — removing Oracle Java where it was not needed and consolidating essential Java usage onto fewer, properly governed systems.

-1. Remove Oracle Java Where It's Not Essential:
+Remove Oracle Java Where It Is Not Essential

-Development and testing environments: Approximately 40 development and staging servers ran Oracle JDK for application development.
-These were migrated to Amazon Corretto and Eclipse Adoptium — open-source Java distributions that are functionally equivalent for development purposes and carry no Oracle licensing obligation.
+Development and testing environments: Approximately 40 development and staging servers ran Oracle JDK.
+These were migrated to Amazon Corretto and Eclipse Adoptium — open-source Java distributions that are functionally equivalent and carry no Oracle licensing obligation.

 Non-critical internal applications: Several internal applications (monitoring dashboards, reporting tools, internal portals) ran on Oracle JDK but had no technical dependency on Oracle-specific Java features.
 These were migrated to OpenJDK builds during the remediation period.

 For systems where Oracle JDK was genuinely required — typically because of specific Oracle middleware dependencies or certified application stack requirements — the team consolidated Java deployments to minimise the licensed footprint.
-Rather than having Oracle JDK installed on dozens of servers where it was only occasionally used, essential Oracle Java was concentrated on the minimum number of production systems necessary.
+Essential Oracle Java was concentrated on the minimum number of production systems necessary.

 Optimisation ActionSystems AffectedResult

-Desktop Oracle JRE removal → OpenJDK~200 endpointsEliminated enterprise headcount licensing basis
+Desktop Oracle JRE removal to OpenJDK~200 endpointsEliminated enterprise headcount licensing basis

-Dev/test migration → Corretto/Adoptium~40 serversRemoved from Oracle's compliance scope
+Dev/test migration to Corretto/Adoptium~40 serversRemoved from Oracle's compliance scope

-Internal apps migration → OpenJDK~35 serversRemoved from Oracle's compliance scope
+Internal apps migration to OpenJDK~35 serversRemoved from Oracle's compliance scope

 Consolidation of essential Oracle JDKReduced to ~25 serversMinimised licensing footprint for any remaining scope